watercraft/ketch/README.md

 # ketch --api-server server4 --data-dir ~/db/server4 run &
 ```

-We use ketchctl to create a database instence in the cluster:
+We use ketchctl to create a database instance in the cluster:

 ```
 # cat examples/samplereplica.yaml